-Flailing Trump campaign doctors image of a 2000 newspaper to dispute Biden's victory
+Flailing Trump campaign shares doctored image of a 2000 newspaper to dispute Biden's victory

 The Trump campaign’s latest attempt to deny President-elect Joe Biden’s victory is to claim that the media can’t call the race, and therefore it’s not over.
 To make this point, on Sunday the campaign’s spokesperson released an image of the front page of the Washington Times from November 8, 2000 showing the paper declaring Al Gore the winner of that contested election.
 “A reminder that the media doesn’t select the President,” spokesperson Tim Murtaugh tweeted.
 But there’s just one catch: the image is a fake.

-The Trump campaign appears to have doctored the image to make it appear that the paper had called the race for Gore.
-In fact, the front page of the Washington Times exactly 20 years ago today announced “President Bush.”
+The image was doctored to make it appear that the paper had called the race for Gore.* In fact, the front page of the Washington Times exactly 20 years ago today announced “President Bush.”

 This appears to be the actual front page of The Washington Times from November 8, 2000

-Note: Correction: An earlier version of this article said the Trump campaign altered the image.
-It has in fact been on the internet for many years.